MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-deploy-powershell.md

 > Ensure that you have direct physical or KVM access to the development kit host computer before restarting it.
 When the VM first starts, it prompts you to complete Windows Server Setup.
 Provide the same administrator credentials you used to log into the development kit host computer.

 ### Prepare the development kit host using PowerShell
-After the development kit host computer successfully boots into the CloudBuilder.vhdx image, log in with the same local administrator credentials you used to log into the development kit host computer (and that you provided as part of finalizing Windows Server Setup when the host computer booted from VHD).
+After the development kit host computer successfully boots into the CloudBuilder.vhdx image, sign in with the same local administrator credentials you used to log into the development kit host computer (and that you provided as part of finalizing Windows Server Setup when the host computer booted from VHD).

 > [!NOTE]
 > Optionally, you can also configure [Azure Stack telemetry settings](asdk-telemetry.md#set-telemetry-level-in-the-windows-registry) *before* installing the ASDK.